gubler/guid-doctrine/README.md

 # gubler/guid-doctrine

-This is based off of the gubler/guid-doctrine project.
-The only thing it does differently use the `GuidStringCodec` for the UUID.
+This is based off of the ramsey/uuid-doctrine project.
+The only thing this project does differently is return GUIDs.
 This to handle Active Directory GUIDs.

 ---